ryan258/fusion-chain--node/readme.md

 ## Acknowledgments

 - This project uses Ollama for local AI model interactions.
-- Inspired by the concept of fusion algorithms and multi-agent systems in AI.
+- Inspired by the concept of fusion algorithms, multi-agent systems, and collaborative creativity in AI.